Elvis Ain’t King

 MEDIA: Screen printed in black, warm red, and Payne’s grey Nazdar 5500 flat poster inks on archival rag

-PRINTING: Wasserman Silk Screen Co. / Santa Monica
+PRINTING: Jeff Wasserman at Wasserman Silk Screen Co. / Santa Monica

 DESIGN: © 1992 Mark Fox, BlackDog / SF